+ Additional Resources

-Economic growth, energy independence, and new job creation are just a few of the many reasons that a majority of Americans consistently support developing renewable electricity.1
+Well-paying jobs, economic investment in communities, energy independence, and a cleaner environment are just a few of the many reasons that a majority of Americans consistently support developing renewable electricity.

-Solar, wind, hydropower, biomass, geothermal, and waste-to-energy are already providing more than 13 percent of the U.S. electricity, and renewables are capturing an increasing share of the power grid every year.2 In 2013, the major renewable electricity technologies provided well over 527,000 megawatts of power to the utility grid – enough to supply the equivalent of 43 million average homes.
+Solar, wind, geothermal, hydropower and other renewables are already providing more than 14 percent of the U.S. electricity, and wind and solar energy in particular are capturing an increasing share of the power grid every year.

 Renewable electricity is now more affordable than ever, as technological innovations continue to lower costs.
-And as renewable power comes online, the US renewable industries are an important source of jobs, now directly employing more than half a million Americans, according to a 2017 US Department of Energy study.
-Chances are, you have a renewable facility in your community, know someone who works in the renewable industry, or already receive part of your power supply from renewable resources.
+And as more renewable power comes online, the U.S. renewable industries have become a job engine.
+Together, they now directly employ more than half a million Americans, according to a 2017 U.S Department of Energy study.
+One out of every 50 new U.S. jobs in 2016 was in the solar industry, and wind turbine technician is the fastest growing job category in the country.